Before going through this troubleshooting page, attempt to connect the Mobi Smart device through the app to the same Wi-Fi as your smartphone

 Although 2.4 GHz isn't as fast as 5 GHz, it has a longer wavelength, and thus travels easier through solid objects.
-Most devices you will connect through Wi-Fi will be looking to use 2.4 GHz as they are designed for long distances.
+Most smart devices (not just Mobi Connect) will require 2.4 GHz as they are designed for long distances.

-At-home Wi-Fi's rarely do not have any 2.4 GHz band.
-Issues with connecting your Mobi device may be due to how the router directs devices to certain bands.
+Additionally, at-home Wi-Fi's rarely don't have a 2.4 GHz band to connect to.
+Issues with connecting your Mobi device are likely due to how the router directs devices to its various bands.

 How to Enable 2.4 GHz Connection

 Routers may provide an option to directly choose which band a device pairs with

 You can go to the back of your router to find information about how to access your Admin Settings.
 Usually, you have to type in an I.P. address into your phone or computer browser, log in with the security key found on the same section where you found your I.P. login, and switch your Guest2.4 GHz Wi-Fi from OFF to On.
 Then either wait for 10 minutes or restart your router and both your 2.4 GHz & 5 GHz signals should now be active.

 Also, there could be an option to disable the 5 GHz band to force all devices to the 2.4 GHz band (then the user will re-enable the 5 GHz band after).

 Each router that requires disabling the 5 GHz band for connection to the 2.4 GHz band has certain steps; both by the user directly, and/or the ISP remotely.

 We have provided a comprehensive list of router providers with links to their support regarding setting up a 2.4 GHz smart device: